ITMO-MMRM-lab/cellpose_plus/README.md

 6. To install the latest PyPi release of Cellpose plus and its dependencies (see [setup.py](https://github.com/ITMO-MMRM-lab/cellpose/blob/main/setup.py)), run:\
   `pip install cellpose-plus[gui]`\
   or `pip install cellpose-plus` for a version without GUI.

 (Optional): To install dependencies, you can use requirements.txt via `pip install -r ./cellpose_plus/requirements.txt`

+(Optional): When installing cellpose_plus directly from github, the default installation allows for CLI (Command Line Interface) usage.
+To use GUI (Graphical User Interface) for Cellpose_plus, please install the dependencies in `requirements_GUI.txt` using the command `pip install -r ./cellpose_plus/requirements_GUI.txt`

 ### System requirements